mypiaware/virtual-radar-server-installation/README.md

   * Receiver IP address:  The IP address of the ADS-B receiver device.
 If VRS is installed on the same device as the receiver, the user should enter 127.0.0.1 as the IP address.
   * Receiver IP port:  Enter the ADS-B receiver's port value that is supplying the aircraft messages.
 If using FlightAware's PiAware, the user may consider using port 30005 for non-MLAT messages, or port 30105 for MLAT messages.

 It is possible the receiver parameters set by this installation script may not be adequate for some receivers.
-For those rare occasions, the receiver can always still be properly modified in the VRS server settings after VRS is installed.
+For those rare occasions, the receiver can always still be further modified in the VRS server settings after VRS is installed.

 This script will only ask the user to enter information for one receiver.
 However, more receivers may be added in the VRS server settings after VRS is installed.
 It is possible to run this script multiple times and add an additional receiver each time the script is ran.